 Zoos are an often contentious part of the responsible wildlife tourism debate, with those who are against all animal captivity on one side and those who believe responsible zoos play an important part in conservation on the other.
 I’m going to argue that despite claims to the contrary, zoos are an integral link in the conservation chain and should be part of any responsible tourism itinerary.

 Wildlife tourism is big business within the travel industry, and zoos have played an integral part of that since the late 17th Century, far longer than that if you include their earlier incarnations as simple menageries.
-Yet in recent years zoos have found it difficult to justify themselves in an era of increasing responsible tourism and animal conservation, especially in the growing understanding and popularity of seeing wildlife ‘in their natural habitat’, a tourism ‘trope’ which itself has many nuanced implications.
+Yet in recent years zoos have found it difficult to justify themselves in an era of increasing responsible tourism and animal conservation, especially in the growing understanding and popularity of seeing wildlife ‘in their natural habitat’, a tourism ‘trope’ which itself has many nuanced implications and can cause as much harm as people accuse zoo’s of.

 To some, zoos can never be responsible and fall under the very large ‘unethical captive animal’ umbrella.
+This extreme stance does not condone any type of captivity at all and argues that all animals should be free in the wildnerness at all times.
 The Born Free Foundation is one such organisation and argues that zoos can never be ethical or responsible.

 “Born Free believes such confinement and exploitation should be a thing of the past.
 The Zoo Check programme is at the heart of Born Free, and since 1984 has worked to prevent captive animal suffering and phase out zoos.”
 Born Free Foundation.

 Of course there are bad examples of zoos out there.
-Zoos that are there simply to exploit the animals for profit with little or no care for their welfare or for conservation efforts.
-Not all are like that however.
+Zoos that are there simply to exploit the animals for profit with little or no care for their welfare or for conservation efforts, and where zoos like this exist they do deserve to be shut down and those involved prosecuted to the full extent of the law.
+My lawyers have advised me not to say what I would really like done to them.

 Now when I visit zoos on my own travels, I don’t always get it right.
-I try and do as much research as I can beforehand of course, but it isn’t always possible to know exactly what a zoo will be like before you get there.
-Unfortunately I have seen many examples of bad zoos, but fortunately I have seen many amazing ones too, and it is these facilities that I love visiting and supporting with my hard earned money.
+I try and do as much research as I can beforehand of course, but it isn’t always possible to know exactly what a zoo will be like before you get there and unfortunately I have seen many examples of bad zoos.
+Fortunately however I have seen many, many more amazing ones too, and it is these facilities that I love visiting and supporting with my hard earned money.

 “It was this big, Guv, honest!”